MPUSP/snakemake-ms-proteomics/README.md

 **Important note:**

-All other dependencies for the pipeline are **automatically pulled as `conda` environments** by snakemake, when running the pipeline with the `--use-conda` parameter (recommended!).
+All other dependencies for the pipeline are **automatically pulled as `conda` environments** by snakemake, when running the pipeline with the `--use-conda` parameter (recommended).

 In case the pipeline should be executed **without `conda`**, the following packages need to be installed.